discordseedbot/botpackage_music/README.md

 Required for voice.
 Discord.js _prefers_ node-opus.

 __Installation:__
-* `npm install discord.js-musicbot-addon`
+* `npm i seedbot_addonmusic@latest`
-If you have troubles installing, see [this link](https://github.com/DarkoPendragon/discord.js-musicbot-addon/wiki/Installation-&-Troubleshooting) or [join the discord server](https://discordapp.com/invite/JHMtwhG).
-Note that the NPM version will be *slightly behind* the GitHub version.
+If you have troubles installing [join the SeedBot Discord Server](https://seedbot.xyz?p=discord) Note that the NPM version will be *slightly behind* the GitHub version.

 # Examples
 ***
-See [this page](https://github.com/DarkoPendragon/discord.js-musicbot-addon/blob/master/examples/examples.md) on the repo for examples.
+See [this page](https://github.com/discordseedbot/seedbot_addonmusic/blob/master/examples/examples.md) on the repo for examples.

 # Options & Config.
 ***